-Data Sharing Principles: Open for Consultation
+Data Sharing Principles: Consultation period Concluded

 The Data Sharing Principles are the first step in the framework to be used in building a data sharing system.
 These principles have been developed to support the timely sharing of data by all stakeholders during a public health emergency (PHE).

 GloPID-R invited stakeholders to read and provide comments on the document, and the final deadline for all responses was on May 26, 2017.
 If you would still like to provide your feedback, you can still do so by contacting Sophie Mathewson at phedata[at]wellcome.ac.uk.

 Data and knowledge sharing in public health emergencies helps support evidence-based decision making, and this increases the likelihood of an effective response and reduced morbidity and mortality.
 It also facilitates studies of new interventions, such as vaccines, for epidemic and pandemic threats.